PHRupp/udacity-project2/README.md

 According to Udacity: "The state space has 33 dimensions and contains the agent's velocity, along with ray-based perception of objects around agent's forward direction."

-The agent's action space consists of a 4 dimensional vector where each value is bounded [-1, 1].
+The agent's action space consists of a 4 dimensional vector where each value is bounded [-1, 1] and represents various torque values on the arm.

 ## Getting Started